AB01GIT/ExcelEntityBatchEditor/README.md

 # ExcelEntityBatchEditor
-<<<<<<< HEAD
-A dotNet console application that enables batch editing of database entities using data from an Excel file.
 =======
 A dotNet console application that enables batch editing of database entities using data from an Excel file